ericvc/Bayesian-NLME-Models/README.md

   - Three Paramters: The standard logistic curve with multilevel parameters
-  - Five Parameters: Two logistic curves added together, with differing rates and inflection points but a shared upper *y* limit
+  - Five Parameters: Two logistic curves added together, with differing rates and midpoints but a shared upper *y* limit
-  - Six Parameters: Two logistic curves added together, with differing rates, inflection points, and *y* values of their lower asymptote(s)
+  - Six Parameters: Two logistic curves added together, with differing rates, midpoints, and *y* values of their lower asymptote(s)

 The parameters of the logistic curves (“thetas”) are modeled as random-effects.

 ![](figures/mm.gif)

-Here, *I* is the number of clusters in the dataset, *K* is the number of parameters in the curve function, and *y* is the *t*-th observation of the dependent variable for the *i*-th cluster.

 The Stan model used here also uses non-centering for estimation of multilevel parameters.
 More details about non-centering and how it can